Tom Barry (Irish republican)

-Thomas Bernardine Barry (1 July 1897 – 2 July 1980), better known as Tom Barry, was a prominent guerrilla leader in the Irish Republican Army (IRA) during the Irish War of Independence and the Irish Civil War.
-He is best remembered for orchestrating the Kilmichael ambush, in which he and his column wiped out a 18-man patrol of Auxiliaries, killing sixteen men.
+Thomas Bernardine Barry (1 July 1897 – 2 July 1980) was an Irish republican.
+He was a prominent guerrilla leader in the Irish Republican Army (IRA) during the Irish War of Independence and the Irish Civil War.
+Barry is often known for orchestrating the Kilmichael ambush, in which he and his flying column attacked an 18-man patrol of Auxiliaries, killing sixteen men.

-Born in County Kerry, Barry was the son of a former Royal Irish Constabulary constable.
+Born in County Kerry, Barry was the son of a former Royal Irish Constabulary (RIC) constable.
 In 1915, at the age of seventeen, he joined the British Army and would go on to see action as a gunner in the Middle East during the First World War.
 Despite expressing some British patriotism during his early years, Barry's views slowly began to change towards Irish republicanism.
 In his memoir, Barry stated that this started shortly after he heard about the Easter Rising in 1916, though records show that after the war he made two unsuccessful attempts at joining the British Civil Service.
 In July 1920, he joined the IRA's 3rd Cork Brigade.
 Using his experience from his time in the British Army, he was able to train up the men in the flying column so it could become an effective fighting unit.
 Barry then became the column's overall commander and would lead the Brigade in a number of successful attacks against British forces, including the ambushes at Kilmichael and Crossbarry.

-Barry was amongst the Anti-Treaty IRA, republicans that opposed the Anglo-Irish Treaty.
+Barry was prominent amongst the Anti-Treaty IRA republicans who opposed the Anglo-Irish Treaty.
 Following the outbreak of the civil war, Barry was briefly imprisoned by the new Irish Free State but managed to escape and go on to command Anti-Treaty forces in the southern regions of Ireland.
 When it became clear that victory could not be achieved, Barry proposed that the Anti-Treaty IRA should lay down their arms, which led to frequent clashes with Liam Lynch.
 Barry still continued to be a part of the IRA after the civil war and served briefly as its commander-in-chief in 1937, during which he devised a proposed plan for an IRA offensive into Northern Ireland and opened contacts with Nazi Germany.
-After leaving the IRA, Barry would write Guerrilla Days in Ireland, a memoir about his service in World War I and in Ireland.
+After leaving the IRA, Barry would write Guerrilla Days in Ireland (1949), a memoir about his service in World War I and in Ireland.

+Fellow republican Dan Breen regarded Barry as the best leader of any IRA flying column.

 Early life

-Thomas Barry was born in Killorglin, County Kerry.
-He was the son of a Royal Irish Constabulary policeman Thomas Barry and Margaret Donovan.
+Barry was born in Killorglin, County Kerry.
+He was the son of a Royal Irish Constabulary policeman Thomas Barry and his wife Margaret Donovan.
 Four years later, Thomas Barry Senior resigned and opened a business in his hometown of Rosscarbery, County Cork.
 Barry was first educated at Ardagh Boys' National School before later attending Mungret College in County Limerick from 25 August 1911 to 12 September 1912.
 The reason for his short stay is indicated by a reference from the school register of the Apostolic School, Mungret College: "Went–Home (ran away) without knowledge of superiors – no vocation".